ambalaalekhya/SecureDeFiStaking/README.md

 #Compile the Smart Contract
 npx hardhat compile
 #Start Local Ethereum Blockchain
-#Open Terminal 1 and run: npx hardhat node (This starts a local Ethereum blockchain at: http://127.0.0.1:8545) [Keep this thing running]
+#Open Terminal 1 and run:
+npx hardhat node #(This starts a local Ethereum blockchain at: http://127.0.0.1:8545) [Keep this thing running]
 #Deploy the Smart Contract
-Open Terminal 2 (new window) in the project root:npx hardhat run scripts/deploy.js --network localhost (copy the deployed address You will need it to interact with system)
+Open Terminal 2 (new window) in the project root: npx hardhat run scripts/deploy.js --network localhost #(copy the deployed address You will need it to interact with system)

 #Interact With the Contract
+#Open Terminal 3:
-Open Terminal 3: npx hardhat console --network localhost (run the below code on this terminal) const staking = await ethers.getContractAt( "VulnerableStaking",
+npx hardhat console --network localhost #(run the below code on this terminal) const staking = await ethers.getContractAt( "VulnerableStaking",
   "PASTE_DEPLOYED_ADDRESS_HERE" //paste the copied address here